East Africa Biodesign Fellowship

 About EAB

-The East African Biodesign (EAB) fellowship is a leading-edge initiative at the University of Global Health Equity in partnership with the Stanford Byers Center for Biodesign, the University of Rwanda, and Kenyatta University.
+The East Africa Biodesign (EAB) fellowship is a leading-edge initiative by the University of Global Health Equity, the University of Rwanda (The Regional Center of Excellence in Biomedical Engineering and e-health), and Kenyatta University in partnership with the Stanford Byers Center for Biodesign.

 Our 2024 Fellows